wp-plugins/rich-contact-widget/readme.txt

 2. The widget display on twenty ten theme

 == Changelog ==

+= 0.4 =
+Added antispambot on email adress

 = 0.3 =
 Added filters to change the output of the widget